 This might be what democracy looks like

-This article originally appeared at Geopolitics Made Super, February 8, 2017.
+This story first appeared at Geopolitics Made Super, February 8, 2017.